-Within the subject property, the constructed intake channel is approximately 500 metres (m) long and has a width of between 30 and 40 m wide.
-It has a surface area of approximately 1.7 hectares (ha).
-The center of the channel is generally 3 to 4 m deep.
-The deepest area of the channel is approximately 5.5 m.
+As documented in the 2019 Water Quality Monitoring and Aquatic Habitat Characterization Report (Beacon 2020a), the total length of the constructed intake channel is about 1000 m as measured from the intake headwall to the tip of the jetties.
+The average width of the channel is 35 m.
+The depth of the channel, measured at its centre, is approximately 6.0 m and is excavated into natural bedrock.
 This channel is connected to Lake Ontario and provides relatively sheltered lacustrine (lake like) fish habitat without flow or extreme wave action.
-The banks are generally straight and at approximately 45-degree angle and lined with angular cobble and boulders (rip rap stone).
+The channel is straight, and its banks are lined with angular cobble and boulders (rip rap stone) at a 2:1 incline.
 The intake headwall structure is made of concrete and is vertical.
-Riparian vegetation consists of shrubs and trees which are growing at the top of the constructed banks.
+The only vegetation present consists of shrubs and trees which are growing at the top of the constructed banks.
 These shrubs and trees do not provide cover for fish or shading to the channel.
+Within the channel, aquatic vegetation is very sparse and consists of non-native Eurasian water-milfoil (Myriophyllum spicatum), curly-leaved pondweed (Potamogeton crispus), as well as sago pondweed (Potamogeton pectinatus) and Canada water weed (Elodea canadensis).
+Overall, the intake channel provides minimal habitat structure and vegetation cover for fish.
+This is due to the flat structureless bedrock bottom and uniform rip rap banks.
 No aquatic macrophytes were observed in October 2018.
 Overall this constructed channel provides minimal cover for fish due to its uniformly shaped banks and channel bottom.